Search within:

 Please see below for information about specific requirements for students to complete upon receiving Teacher Candidacy, links to the comprehensive guidebook and recommended OAE schedules, and special clinical programming opportunities for OHIO students.

-• All Teacher Candidates must secure Ohio BCI and FBI background check reports prior to starting any clinical experiences in any partnering schools.
+All applicants must have current BCI and FBI background checks on file with the State Board of Education and Ohio University.
 For those students on the Athens campus, these can be obtained at Bobcat Depot, located on the 1st floor of Baker Center.
-Teacher Candidates will be notified of receipt of the reports and sent a scanned copy via email, and then instructed to pick up their paper copies to keep for their own records.
-Any Teacher Candidate who does not have a current BCI/FBI report, or who has an expired report, will not be permitted to enter partnering schools to complete clinical experiences.
-BCI/FBI background checks are required to be updated yearly.
+You will need a valid photo ID (driver's license or state ID) and cash or credit card payment.
+Teacher Candidates will be notified of receipt of the reports and sent a scanned copy via email, and then instructed to pick up their paper copies to keep for their records.

-• Both BCI/FBI reports must be mailed directly from the fingerprinting agency to:
+• Both BCI/FBI reports for Athens campus undergraduates must be mailed directly from the fingerprinting agency to:

 • Attn: Debra Fanning